There is an idea out there that trafficking does not exist in America because we don’t see it or often meet survivors.

-This Utah woman had been married to her husband for nineteen years when he forced her into sex trafficking.
+An American woman had been married to her husband for nineteen years when he forced her into sex trafficking.
 They were in a low-income situation and one day he told her that she needed to sell herself on the streets in order to pay their rent.

 He was both physically and verbally abusive.
 He locked her out of the house and said she wasn’t allowed to come back until she made enough rent money from selling herself for sex.

 It broke her heart.
 She didn’t understand why her husband was telling her to do this.
 She was confused why this man who said he loved her would force her to sell herself on the streets.
 Extremely heart-broken, she went to the streets.

 When she had made enough money, she brought it back to him.
 He called her horrible names and told her to get back out there and make more.
 He said that she didn’t make enough.

 This woman lived in a very wealthy community.
 She was sexually abused as a child and felt that it was a part of life.
 So, she sold her 13-year-old daughter for money.